TV remote tester is small tool like A doctor for ones remote.

 To build a Simple TV Remote Tester Circuit follow the below mentioned steps:

-- Connect a pull-up resistor R1 between the Vcc and output pins of the TSOP1738.
+- Put one resistor R1 between Vcc and output pin of TSOP1738.

-- Connect the buzzer between the output pin of the TSOP1738 and the positive.
+- Connect buzzer between output pin and power (+).

 Note: